Jason Emer, MD - Dermatologic Surgeon in Beverly Hills, California

 I'll check it out.
 Thank you for joining us today.
 It was such a pleasure.

 Yeah, this is phenomenal.
-Let me know when else you wanna talk about things and I'm ready.
+Let me know when else you want to talk about things and I'm ready.